nujnay/AndroidInterview/01_Java/01_Collections.md

 8. stack底层是数组 System.arraycopy()
    - how resize in stack
 9. LinkedHashMap, how to create a LinkedHashMap
-10. what is different between HashMap and LinkedHashMap
+10. what is the difference between HashMap and LinkedHashMap